Russellislam08/RockOnBot/README.md

 For the bot to function, there must be a praw.ini file in the same directory as the script itself.
 Within the .ini file, you must put in the credentials of the app.
 It should be initialized like this:

 [BotName]
-client_id = Your Client ID
+client_id = Your Client ID \n
-client_secret = Your Client Secret
+client_secret = Your Client Secret \n
-password = Your reddit account password user_agent = A custom user agent.
-It is easy to just name it something like "RockOn1" username = Your reddit account username
+password = Your reddit account password \n user_agent = A custom user agent.
+It is easy to just name it something like "RockOn1" \n username = Your reddit account username \n

 For consistency, make sure this is written at the end of the praw.ini file and you should be good to go.